Skip to content

 Training

-Snowshoes are intelligent and can be taught tricks and you should find toilet or litter training will be picked up quickly.
+Snowshoes are intelligent and can be taught tricks.
+You should find toilet or litter training will be picked up quickly.
 Make sure you provide at least one litter box per cat and that these are kept clean.

 Temperament and behaviour